 Core policies (start here)

-Often driven by payroll, class codes, audits, and how you handle employees versus subcontractors. - Commercial Auto →
+- Workers Compensation (WC) is often driven by payroll, class codes, audits, and how you handle employees versus subcontractors.

 Common add-ons for plumbing operations

-Often contract-driven when a GC, property manager, or owner requires higher limits than a base GL policy. - Builder’s Risk →
+- Umbrella and Excess is often contract driven when a GC, property manager, or owner requires higher limits than a base GL policy.

-Project-based coverage during construction or renovation, depending on who is responsible for purchasing it. - Contractor Bonds →
+- Builders Risk is project based coverage during construction or renovation, depending on who is responsible for purchasing it.

 If you already know your state and the policy you need: